JohnGeraldMason/web_spiders/README.md

   ![link_nodes](https://cloud.githubusercontent.com/assets/2049888/4366866/9bc95cd0-42c7-11e4-88a3-e272e4d5335a.png)

 The centre node represents the url that was scraped, http://www.dal.ca/dept/its.html.
 The surrounding nodes represent the links scraped.
 Hovering the mouse pointer over a node will produce a popup displaying the link "name".
 Clicking and dragging a node results in a reshuffling of nodes.
+I made this because I thought it was neat, but this could have just as easily been a chart, a graph, a heat map, ... displayed as part of a dashboard, so I can claim some proof of concept value to this little project ;).